 Prescription opiates like OxyContin, Vicodin, and Percocet are designed to assist people who have pain from surgery or devastating conditions like cancer.
 These drugs are sometimes combined with anti-inflammatory ingredients like aspirin and acetaminophen.
 Combining drugs in this way can cause multiple problems, as people may experience an overdose of both the opioid painkiller and the analgesic painkiller in these drug combinations.

 The prescription painkiller OxyContin was once considered the gold standard in terms of addiction and when released, was touted as a medication with the highest possible level of opioids.
 People may abuse OxyContin and other opioid drugs by:

 - Loading that liquid into a needle

-- Injecting the liquid into the veins
+- Injecting the liquid into the veins2

-Thankfully, opiate addiction treatment programs can help.
+Thankfully, evidence-based opiate addiction treatment programs can help.
 Here, people have access to medications that can smooth the transition from addiction to sobriety, and they have contact with therapists and other experts who can help them to learn how to live without opiates.
 This is the kind of help we provide at Black Bear Lodge, and we’d like to tell you more about it.

 We’re located in the peaceful foothills of Georgia, and we provide a safe and serene place for healing.
 Our opiate addiction treatment program offers thorough, holistic care, which includes medically-supervised detox, cognitive behavioral therapy, commitment therapy, art therapy and other elements of care.
 Please call us and we’ll tell you more.